GarethFromWales/NerfedButtons4Wow/docs/index.md

 Disclaimer: Understanding NerfedButtons requires a modicum of effort and the exercise of a few brain cells, you have been warned...

-Instructions in /docs folder in .md format, or check the online version at https://garethfromwales.github.io/NerfedButtons4Wow/
+An offline copy of this document can be found in the addon /docs folder in .md format.

 ## Here's some simple examples